ckyre/discord-presence-unity-editor/README.md

 I share with you my personnal editor script based on MarshMello0's code at https://github.com/MarshMello0/Editor-Rich-Presence

 ## Features

+This script allow you to display on your discord activity :

 1. Unity version
 2. Project name
 3. Scene name